Home

 It has no frame and measures 48" high x 42" wide.
 The artist used a spatula for the design and the special effects.
 It is signed LEIGHT.
 If, like Peter, you like this painting, simply contact him.

-The two signatures LAREAL and LEIGHT
+The Two Signatures LARRAY and LEIGHT

 Thank you for visiting Secondhand Store Finds.